spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-mjolnir.md

 matrix_bot_mjolnir_management_room: "ROOM_ID_FROM_STEP_4_GOES_HERE"
 ```

+### End-to-End Encryption support

 Decide whether you want Mjolnir to be capable of operating in end-to-end encrypted (E2EE) rooms.
 This includes the management room and the moderated rooms.

 To support E2EE, Mjolnir needs to [use Pantalaimon](configuring-playbook-pantalaimon.md).

-### a.
-Configuration with E2EE support
+#### Configuration with E2EE support

 When using Pantalaimon, Mjolnir will log in to its bot account itself through Pantalaimon, so configure its username and password.